When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 Is porting your mortgage the same as refinancing?

-Porting a mortgage differs significantly from refinancing.
-When you port your mortgage, you're essentially transferring your existing mortgage deal - including the interest rate and terms - to a new property.
+Porting a mortgage differs from refinancing.
+When you port your mortgage, you transfer your existing mortgage deal - including the interest rate and terms - to a new property.

-In contrast, refinancing means ending your current mortgage and starting a new one, potentially with different terms and rates.
-Understanding this difference is crucial for homeowners weighing their financial options while moving to a new property.
+In contrast, refinancing means ending your current mortgage and starting a new one, with different terms and rates.
+Understand this difference to be able to weigh your financial options while moving to a new property.

 Eligibility criteria for mortgage porting